PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 As they walked north, along the way Red had come from, The Knight provided conversation: replaying his rehearsed lies, what he could say about his errond, what he could not.
 Red offered no doubt, she was delighted with all parts of his script.

 Once he had finished his short, well rehearsed excuse, a comfortable silence settled.
-Red pointed ahead; "There's a beautiful spot on the edge of the meddow, a small stream next to a clearing.
-It's next to a bramble thicket, so I'm surprised I found it.
-It's easy to miss.".
+Red pointed ahead; "There's a beautiful spot on the edge of the meadow, a small stream next to a clearing.
+It's sort of hidden by a bramble thicket.
+I'm surprised I found it.".
 To The Knight this sounded ideal.

 - - -

 Breakfast was as delicious as the stew the previous evening.
 "Do you eat like this all the time?" she asked The Tailor.

-"I try not to.", he apologised, "The food gets progressively better the more south you go.".
+"I try not to.", he replied.
 He pushed his tin plate forward on the table and leaned back; cocking the chair on two legs, so he could lean against the wall, instead of the chair's back.

 He looked at Tom.
-"You asked me where I was going?", suppressing a grin, looking relaxed against the wall.
-"I'm a travelling tailor, I just travel.", but then he thought for a short time and added, cheerfully, but resiliently: "And I do tailoring."
+"You asked me where I was going?", looking relaxed against the wall.
+"I'm a travelling tailor, I just travel.", but then he stopped talking and thought, eventually adding: "And I do tailoring.", with a resilient, gentle fist.

-Tom was queuing up questions with each of The Tailors statements.
+Tom was queuing up questions.
 Travelling southwards sounded good, tailoring was anybody's guess.

 "What's tailoring?"; she felt she could ask him.

-"I thought you would never ask." slyly asserted The Tailor, mirthfully.
-"I've settled up with the inn keeper, let's show you tailoring." and he got up, shouted a few words of farewell to people they could not see (getting a shouted farewell back), and walked out the main door of the inn, beckoning Tom with his head, twitching his neck.
-"Come on.", his stride jaunty.
+"I thought you would never ask."; mirthfully.
+"I've settled up with the inn keeper.
+Let's go and show you tailoring.", and then he got up, shouted a few words of farewell behind him, to people they could not see (getting a shouted farewell back), and walked out the inn's door, beckoning Tom with his head.
+"Come on.".
+He hurried out with a jaunty stride.
 He was enjoying this.

 Outside, Tom stood ridiculously.
-Her arms out straight, her legs apart.
+Her arms out straight and her legs apart.
 The Tailor worked under her arm, with pins in his mouth.
 "And I'll do something with your hair." he tried to say.

 "What are you doing?"
 Tom's slight tone of desperation gave The Tailor a clue she wanted more explanation than the word: 'tailoring'.
 He took the pins out of his mouth.